cnbbooks/lfe-manual/src/part1/repl/start.md

 $ rebar3 lfe repl
 ```

-Since you have updated your global rebar3 settings
+Since you have updated your global rebar3 settings (in the "Prerequisites" section, after following the instructions on the `rebar3` site), you may also start the LFE REPL from anywhere on your machine using the `rebar3` command.